Corbin, Kentucky: Education

 The community and school system place considerable emphasis on the success of academics and high school athletic teams.
 Corbin "Redhound" sports are important social events within the community.

 In 2004, Eastern Kentucky University opened an extension campus in Corbin.

-The annual Battle for the Brass Lantern, a college football rivalry game between the University of the Cumberlands and Union College, was played at Corbin High School's stadium in 2006 and 2007, as a neutral field roughly equidistant from the two campuses.
+The annual Battle for the Brass Lantern, a college football rivalry game between the University of the Cumberlands and Union Commonwealth University (formerly Union College), was played at Corbin High School's stadium in 2006 and 2007, as a neutral field roughly equidistant from the two campuses.
 The rivalry dates to 1905.

 Corbin was formerly home to Saint Camillus Academy, a private pre-K-8 Catholic school affiliated with the Diocese of Lexington.
 Established in 1908 by the Sisters of Divine Providence, the school has been successful as both a boarding school for national and international students and as a Montessori school.
 Its original schoolhouse, built in 1913, was demolished in summer 2008.
 The new school building is still situated atop a prominent hill overlooking the town, providing a striking backdrop to the streets of downtown Corbin.
 The school closed in 2012 after 99 years of service.
 The property and grounds of the school were sold to the Corbin School System to house a new Corbin Middle School due to the rapidly increasing student population and age of the current building.

 Corbin has a lending library, the Corbin Public Library.